Skip to Content

 Other Options

-How to Get Around During Your 3 Days in Barcelona
+How to Get Around During Your Barcelona 3 Day Itinerary

-Many of Barcelona’s main tourist tourist attractions are clustered fairly close together, and it is easy to walk to get to them.
+• Walking: Many of Barcelona’s main tourist tourist attractions are clustered fairly close together, so if you plan your 3 day Barcelona itinerary correctly, you can walk once you arrive in a neighborhood.
 Grab a pair of comfortable walking shoes – walking was my main method of getting around while exploring Barcelona in 3 days.
 Wandering through the quaint streets of the city to get around was among one of my favorite activities there.

-For those times when you are too far or too tired to walk, Barcelona has a fairly extensive public transportation system to help you get around.
-The Metro is fast, easy, safe, and clean, and gets you around to mostly where you need to go.
+• Public transit: Barcelona has a fairly extensive public transportation system to help you get around.
+The metro is fast, easy, safe, and clean, and gets you around to mostly where you need to go

 The city is also served by 80 bus lines.
-You can also get around via tram, cable car, and funicular (that takes you up to Tibidabo).
+You can also get around via tram, cable car (to get to Montjuic), and funicular (which goes to Tibidabo).

-As of October 2017, Barcelona was not served by Uber.
-If you need to call a cab, I would suggest downloading the Mytaxi app, which can hail a taxi for you and tell the driver exactly where you need to go without any language barriers (and it tells you the exact fare as well).
+• Taxi: While Uber technically operates in Barcelona, it is not a common thing and there are not many cars available.
+If you need to call a cab, I would suggest downloading the MyTaxi or FreeNow apps, which works in a similar fashion and can hail a taxi for you and tell the driver exactly where you need to go without any language barriers (and it tells you the exact fare as well).

 Currency, Money, and Tipping in Barcelona